sysintellects/cmx-ai-public/ModelCard.md

 ## Technical Specifications

-* **Model Architecture:** CMX AI is based on the LLaMA 3 architecture, which is a Transformer-based language model.
+* **Model Architecture:** CMx AI is based on the LLaMA 3 architecture, which is a Transformer-based language model.
 The LLaMA 3 model we fine-tune has 32 layers, 32 attention heads, and a vocabulary size of 128,256 tokens.
 The 8B version uses Grouped-Query Attention (GQA) for enhanced scalability and longer context handling, allowing for processing sequences up to 8,192 tokens.
-* **Objective Function:**  The objective function used during the training of CMX AI is autoregressive language modeling.
+* **Objective Function:**  The objective function used during the training of CMx AI is autoregressive language modeling.
 This aims to minimize the cross-entropy loss between the predicted and actual output tokens given the input context.

 **Compute Infrastructure:**